-Seams should be grooved out to just above the hessian backing for 2.5mm Marmoleum (Fig.10) and Marmoleum Decibel, and 2.5mm deep for 3.2mm thick linoleum.
-A 'P'Type groover (Fig.11) is recommended for manual grooving of seams, however, automatic or power groovers may be more productive on larger installations.
-If a grooving tool such as an electric grooving machine is being used a small, consistent, gap (<0.5mm) may be left to accommodate the guide wheels of the grooving machine.
+Seams should be grooved out to just above the hessian backing for 2.5mm Marmoleum (Fig.10) and 2.5 mm deep for 3.2 mm thick linoleum.
+A 'P'Type groover (Fig.11) is recommended for manual grooving of seams, however, automatic or power groovers (Fig.12) may be more productive on larger installations.
+Fig 13 shows the Forbo Groover which uses a hot air to soften the surface of the sheet and built in grooving blades to cut the groove in one operation.
+If a grooving tool such as an electric grooving machine is being used a small, consistent, gap (<0.5 mm) may be left to accommodate the guide wheels of the grooving machine.